Pfern/ELB17S/NGS.md

 SAM files are most often compressed as BAM (Binary SAM) files, to reduce space.
 These BAM files can then be indexed (do not confuse this indexing with the indexing of the reference genome) to allow direct access to alignments in any arbitrary region of the genome.
 Several tools only work with BAM files.

 **TASK** Let's transform the SAM file into an indexed BAM file.
-In the same terminal window where you indexed the genome, type 'samtools view -Sb SRR1030347.alignment.sam > SRR1030347.alignment.bam'.
+In the same terminal window where you indexed the genome, type 'samtools view -SbH SRR1030347.alignment.sam > SRR1030347.alignment.bam'.
 To create the index, the alignments in the bam file need to be sorted by position.
-Type 'samtools sort SRR1030347.alignment.bam SRR1030347.alignment.sorted' [TODO -> check samtools version!].
+Type 'samtools sort SRR1030347.alignment.bam -o SRR1030347.alignment.sorted.bam'.
 Finally, we can create the index 'samtools index SRR1030347.alignment.sorted.bam'.
 Notice now the appearance of a companion file SRR1030347.alignment.sorted.bam.bai that contains the index.
 This file should always accompany its corresponding bam file.

 **TASK** Let's do the whole process using galaxy.
 Upload the reference genome and the paired fastq files into Galaxy.
-Check their quality and perform any necessary filtering using trimmomatic or any of the tools we saw before.
+Check their quality and perform any necessary filtering using trimmomatic or with any of the tools we saw before.
 Next, perform an alignment with bwa mem of the paired reads (you need to select the option of paired reads) against the reference genome (choose one from history).
+Next, download the bam file that was created.
+Also download the companion bai index file.
 Turn on the green light when you finished.

 #### Visualizing alignment results

 After generating alignments and obtaining a SAM/BAM file, how do I know this step went well?
 The same way as FastQC generates reports of fastq files to assess quality of raw data, there are programs that generate global reports on the quality of alignments.
 One popular tool for this is [qualimap](http://qualimap.bioinfo.cipf.es/).

 **TASK** In the terminal window, type 'qualimap bamqc -bam SRR1030347.alignment.sorted.bam'.
+Open the report file generated by qualimap (there is a report html inside a new folder that qualimap creates).
 Turn on the green light when finished.

 **TASK**: Open the reports example_HiSeqBGI.pdf and example_MiSeq.pdf and compare the sequence coverage graphs and insert size histograms.

 **NOTE**: The way you check if the alignment step went well depends on your application.
 Usually, duplication levels higher than 20% are not a good sign (they're a sign of low input DNA and PCR artifacts) but again, depends on what you are sequencing and how much.
 Similarly, in the case of bacterial sequencing or targeted (eg. exonic) sequencing you expect >95% successful alignment, but if sequencing a full mamallian genome (with many duplicated areas) it may be normal to have as low as 70-80% alignment success.
 If you have to check the expected “quality” for your application.

 You can also directly visualize the alignments using appropriate software such as [IGV](https://www.broadinstitute.org/igv/) or [Tablet](https://ics.hutton.ac.uk/tablet/).

 **TASK** In the terminal window, type 'igv'.
 Wait some time, and the IGV browser should appear.
 First, load the reference genome used for the alignment (load genome NC_000913.3_MG1655.fasta as file).
 You should see a chromosome of ~4.5Mb appearing, which is the genome size of Escherichia coli.
-Next, load the file SRR1030347.alignment.sorted.bam.
-You should see a new track appearing in IGV.
+Next, load the file SRR1030347.alignment.sorted.bam and/or the one you downloaded from Galaxy.
+You should see new tracks appearing in IGV when you load a file.
 Next, type in the interval window on the top this position: 'NC_000913.3:3846244-3846290'.
 What can you see here?
 Next, type 'NC_000913.3:1-1000 and NC_000913.3:4640500-4641652'.
 You should see colors in the reads.
 What do you think is the meaning of those colors?
 Finally, look in 'NC_000913.3:3759212-3768438'.
 Turn on the green light when finished.

 **NOTE**: Most genomes (particularly mamallian genomes) contain areas of low complexity, composed mostly of repetitive sequences.
 In the case of short reads, sometimes these align to multiple regions in the genome equally well, making it impossible to know where the fragment came from.
 Longer reads are needed to overcome these difficulties, or in the absence of these, paired-end data can also be used.
 Some aligners (such as bwa) can use information on paired reads to help disambiguate some alignments.
 Information on paired reads is also added to the SAM file when proper aligners are used.